 - Using notes, books, calculators, computers, listening devices, recording or photographic devices, or papers of any kind (unless there is prior written permission)

 - Attempting to remove test questions and/or responses (in any format) from the testing room

 - Leaving the testing area without permission

 - Using abusive or foul language or refusing to comply with directions from Testing Center staff.

 If a student is dismissed from the Testing Center, that student’s instructor will be notified of the dismissal.
 Depending on the circumstances, the student’s Testing Center privileges may be revoked for a period of time.
-Before the student can return to the Testing Center, he or she may be required to meet with the Testing Center Director to discuss the guidelines violation.
+Before the student can return to the Testing Center, he or she may be required to meet with the Testing Center Manager to discuss the guidelines violation.
 Students are encouraged to review the SFCC Student Code of Conduct, available in the Student Handbook & Daily Planner, and in Policy 2-1.